xrdocs/design/_blogs/2018-04-30-metro-fabric-hld.md

 of the large number of distributed network protocols involved which increases operational complexity.

-Cisco Metro Fabric (CMF) design introduces an SDN-ready architecture which evolves traditional Metro network design towards an SDN enabled, programmable network capable of delivering all services (Residential, Business, 5G Mobile Backhauling, Video, IoT) on the premise of
+Compass Metro Fabric (CMF) design introduces an SDN-ready architecture which evolves traditional Metro network design towards an SDN enabled, programmable network capable of delivering all services (Residential, Business, 5G Mobile Backhauling, Video, IoT) on the premise of